 Intended parents who live outside the U.S. have the added step of ensuring they consult an attorney in their own country for the legal process after returning home with the baby to ensure their parentage is recognized in their home country.

 Careful financial planning and budgeting for your process before you begin is also important.
 While surrogates are altruistic in their desire to help intended parents, most are compensated for their time and physical commitment in the process.
 There are other unavoidable costs related to her expenses, including medical care and the other required medical and legal steps throughout the journey.
+Here are three things to consider:

 Domestic vs. International